|Distance||36 km||1:50 000 (Kompass 233)|

 From Afur, you are led an amazing way down into the canyon to the beach, Playa de Tamadite.
 I’ve never been to the Grand Canyon but that’s how I imagine it.
 Crop the top, decrease the red colour, resize it to 20% and you’ve got the Barranco de Afur.

 When I got to the beach, I felt physically ready to nail another few hours of hiking but I knew my eyes were not able to send towards my heart any more of Anaga’s magic.
 I decided to stay on the beach, get naked and let the waves play with my hair, then later to hypnotize me until a long, deep, deep sleep.
+If people need specs for their eyes, they can check over here.

 Because I’m an early bird when hiking, I was on my way to Taganana by about 5 AM.
 The full moon was so bright that I didn’t need a headlamp.
 It was actually for the first time in my life that I was seriously considering putting my sunglasses on because of the moon.
 Normally a ridiculous idea, but an everyday issue you need to deal with in Anaga.
 In Taganana I bought a bottle of famous Anaga wine and continued walking on the road towards Benijo.
 The local beaches are famous surfing spots with many bars on the way.
 Many of them have been closed a long time with peeling plaster and a few layers of graffiti.
 The rest of them look like they have to fight hard every day to survive.
 It’s understandable especially after seeing all the surfers’ rusty vans parking next to the beach.
 Surfers, similar to hikers, don’t need much and they’re usually happier to drink a local wine directly from a bottle than to drink a fancy foreign wine in local bars from dishwashed wine glasses.
 The scenery continues to be very majestic and I get used to having goose skin all the time from the energy splashing from every possible side: ocean on the left, ragged cliffs on the right, green forests ahead.